xopherw/MarketWatch-API/README.md

 This API only has two reference data: `/stock` amd `/stock/financial`

+This project is done with Flask framework, BeautifulSoup, and requests.

 ## `/stock`

 The `/stock` reference provides the basic information of the specific stock using the `ticker` parameter.
 It will return a 200 status code with data like price, high, low, open, close, volume, etc. It is essentially what you can see on MarketWatch website whenever you search a ticker.